The Lords of Biddick in County Durham (Now Tyne and Wear)

 Note by A. Fletcher: this was Robert 2d, i.e. second son of Alexander de Biddic.

 Robert de Biddic, (als.
-Sander-son) son and heir of Robert: he married ________ the daughter of ________ and had issue Thomas and James.
+Sander-son) son and heir of Robert: he married ________ the

 Thomas de Biddic, (als.
-Sander-son) son and heir of Alexander: he married _Maria*_ the daughter of Sir Walter Grindall, Knt.
-And had issue John.
+Sander-son) son and heir of Alexander: he married _Maria*_ the

 * "The Antiquities of Nottinghamshire" by Robert Thornton (1623-1678)